jacobproffer/blog/content/japanese/six-years-studying-japanese.md

 ---
 title: "Six Years Studying Japanese"
-date: 2024-05-24T06:02:54-04:00
+date: 2024-05-25T06:02:54-04:00
 description: "An overview of the applications, books, and games which I use to study Japanese in 2024."
-images: ["/images/hiragana_social.jpg"]
+images: ["/images/japanese_books.jpg"]
 series: ["japanese"]
 tags: ["japanese", "kanji", "vocabulary"]
 categories: ["japanese"]
-thumbnail: "/images/hiragana_social.jpg"
+thumbnail: "/images/japanese_books.jpg"
-thumbnailAlt: ""
+thumbnailAlt: "Stacked Japanese textbooks and graded readers."
 ---

-Within the four years since I wrote [Two Years Studying Japanese]({{< ref "/japanese/two-years-studying-japanese" >}}), I have studied Japanese every day.
-This commitment has helped me reach my goal of perusing stories and manga in Japanese.
-I've been able to use this knowledge on two further trips to Japan, which provided the opportunity to practice Japanese in real-world scenarios.
-In this post, I cover the tools which have aided me to reach this point with Japanese.
+Within the four years since I wrote [Two Years Studying Japanese]({{< ref "/japanese/two-years-studying-japanese" >}}), I've studied Japanese every day.
+This dedication has helped me reach my goal to enjoy short stories and manga in Japanese.
+I've been fortunate to use this knowledge on two further trips to Japan, which provided the opportunity to practice Japanese in real-world scenarios.
+Although I have used physical Japanese media to reach this point with the language, I have incorporated web applications and digital media.
+In this post, I cover the tools which have been beneficial to me.

 ## WaniKani

 A variety of methods exit to learn kanji today.
 [WaniKani](https://www.wanikani.com/), which utilizes spaced repetition and mnemonics, has been my favorite since 2018.
 Each level on WaniKani introduces new radicals, kanji, and associated vocabulary.
 When a new kanji or vocabulary word is presented for the first time, a mnemonic is introduced.
 Each mnemonic act as a short story, which aids in remembering the meaning.
 For example, the on'yomi reading for "lose" is {{< japanese >}}ふ{{< /japanese >}} (fu).
 The kanji for lose, {{< japanese >}}負{{< /japanese >}}, is constructed with two radicals, prison and shellfish.
-The mnemonic for lose is, "If you lose, you're a fool ({{< japanese >}}ふ{{< /japanese >}})."
+The mnemonic for lose is, "When you're in prison, the person who has the shellfish loses.
+If you lose, you're a fool ({{< japanese >}}ふ{{< /japanese >}})."

 With this system, I've learned hundreds of kanji and vocabulary words.
 To reduce burnout, I recently set my new lessons for each day to five.
 Although the reduction slows daily progress, I use the extra time to work on Wanikani reviews, Anki decks and reading with Satori Reader.